-- 5. In the Launch Options page, set the options as follows, then click Next. - In the Launch Directory drop-down option, browse to, and select the directory from which to launch the run. - In the Options area, choose one of the following: - Launch Runs on Local Host: Runs the options from the machine on which you are working.
-The Number of jobs drop-down lets you specify how many runs to launch. - Launch Runs on Remote Hosts (Linux only): Launches the runs on a remote host and configures that host.
+- Launch runs on remote hosts (Linux only): Launches the runs on a remote host and configures that host.
 See this link to the Vivado Design Suite User Guide: Implementation (UG904) [Ref 13], for more information about launching runs on remote hosts in Linux.
-Use the Configure Hosts button to configure the hosts from the dialog box. - Generate scripts only: Generates scripts to run later.
-Use runme.bat (Windows) or runme.sh (Linux) to start the run. - Do not launch now: Lets you save the settings that you defined in the previous dialog boxes and launch the runs at a later time. - 6.
+Use the Configure Hosts button to configure the hosts from the dialog box. - Launch runs on cluster: Launches the runs on an external tool such as lsf.
+Hitting the settings button allows the configuration of that cluster tool. - Generate scripts only: Generates scripts to run later.
+Use runme.bat (Windows) or runme.sh (Linux) to start the run. - 6.
 After setting the Create New Runs wizard option, click Finish in the Launch Runs summary.